A Brief Primer on Common Cartridge Conformance for End-User Institutions, Faculty, and Buyers of Educational Content and Learning Platforms

 Procuring a learning platform:

-- Include in the RFP a requirement for an IMS Common Cartridge Compliant platform.
+- Include in the RFP a requirement for an 1EdTech Common Cartridge Compliant platform.

 - Look at the features of the various Common Cartridge versions above in table 1 to determine which versions of Common Cartridge content you would like the platform to support.
 Indicate in your RFP requirement which versions of cartridges you would like supported.